Soccer-Neymar hat-trick helps Brazil to 4-2 win over Peru

 Neymar put Brazil ahead with another penalty with seven minutes left and, after Peru's Carlos Zambrano was sent off, scored his 64th international goal when he stabbed home in injury time to make it 4-2.

-Only Pele, with 77 goals, has scored more goals for Brazil than Neymar.
+Only Pele, with 77 goals, has scored more for Brazil than Neymar.

-Brazil top the South American qualifying group with six points from two games.
+In Merida, Paraguay took the points with a 1-0 win over Venezuela, Gaston Gimenez scoring for the visitors with five minutes left.

+Brazil and Argentina top the group after winning both of their opening matches, while Paraguay, who drew with Peru in their opener, are third on four points.

 (Reporting by Andrew Downie in London; Editing by Peter Rutherford )